 This fast-growing sport is becoming more and more popular every year and is an excellent option for dogs that are new to competition.
-Plus, rally is an excellent form of mental stimulation for canine companions and a wonderful bonding activity for you and your furry BFF.
+Plus, Rally is an excellent form of mental stimulation for canine companions and is a wonderful bonding activity for you and your furry BFF.